-The student must satisfactorily meet all financial obligations to the University, including payment of graduation dues.
+The student must satisfactorily meet all financial obligations to the University, including payment of graduation dues, in order to obtain a diploma or transcript showing graduation.
 (The amount of dues is determined by the class with the approval of the president.)
-If graduation dues were paid as a two-year graduate, only half of the dues will be required of the four-year graduate.
+If graduation dues were paid as a previous graduate, only half of the dues will be required for the next degree.